tiffanymonroe/wdi-remote-gizmo/unit_1/w03d05/instructor_notes/evtListenerWrdPlay.md

 ### Objective

 1. A user should be able to click on a word, and append that word to the right of `sentence:`.

-### Setup

-1. Open up in up jqueryThisWordPlay in the student_examples folder
-2. Read over the html, and css
-3.  make sure the javascript is connected `console.log('djslfjds')`

 #### Let's get started